PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

+I document and share everything I'm learning in Data Science / Machine Learning, programming in R and Python.

 I help people and organizations make data-driven decisions.
-My services include data cleaning, data analysis and data visualization.
-Pre-services include understanding business and organizational OKRs.
+I run [Getwyze](http://getwyze.com/), a data-agency that provides services in data cleaning, analysis and visualizations.

-Organizational psychologist turned data scientist.
+I started in organizational psychology and have branched out to data science.